William S. Donio

 - Coach for Hammonton Youth Soccer Assn.

-A graduate of Rutgers College – Rutgers the State University (B.A.
-1991) with High Honors in History, Wil was a Presidential Scholarship recipient, a Henry Rutgers Scholar, and a graduate of the General Honors Program.
-He is also a graduate of Columbia University School of Law (J.D.
-1995), where he was Production Editor of the Columbia Business Law Review, and interned for the Honorable Joseph Rodriguez, USDJ.
-Wil was admitted to the bar in New Jersey, Pennsylvania, and the U.S. District Courts of New Jersey and Pennsylvania in 1995, and the Third Circuit Court of Appeals in 1996.
+A graduate of Rutgers College – Rutgers the State University (B.A.) with High Honors in History, Wil was a Presidential Scholarship recipient, a Henry Rutgers Scholar, and a graduate of the General Honors Program.
+He is also a graduate of Columbia University School of Law (J.D.), where he was Production Editor of the Columbia Business Law Review, and interned for the Honorable Joseph Rodriguez, USDJ.
+Wil was admitted to the bar in New Jersey, Pennsylvania, the U.S. District Courts of New Jersey and Pennsylvania, and the Third Circuit Court of Appeals.
 A former member of the District I Ethics Committee, he belongs to the Camden County Bar Association and the Atlantic County Bar Association.

 *Super Lawyers, part of Thomson Reuters, selects attorneys using “a patented multiphase selection process.
 Peer nominations and evaluations are combined with independent research.”
 Read more.

 **Martindale-Hubbell conducts a thorough review of attorneys through a secure online peer review survey where a lawyer’s ethical standards and legal ability in a specific area of practice is assessed by their peers.
 Read more.